A Hundred Years After Keynes

 - Income security — $0.70 trillion

 By comparison, total AI capex from U.S. hyperscalers across 2024–2027 (projected) comes to only $1.41 trillion.
 Put differently, just one year of U.S. healthcare spending alone (Medicare $0.92T + federal Medicaid $0.62T = $1.54T) already exceeds the entire hyperscaler industry’s four-year AI spending total.
-The aggregate profit pool is still growing, but a large share of it is flowing into low-productivity sectors, and the structure underneath it is also unsustainable.
+The aggregate profit pool is still growing, but the bulk of the deficit is flowing into expenditures that do not directly generate future growth (healthcare, Social Security, debt interest) — and U.S. healthcare in particular costs 2–3× per unit of what other developed countries pay.
+These categories may be justifiable on welfare grounds, but they do not expand productive capacity or raise productivity, so the fiscal model that supports profits is itself unsustainable.

 It may not be long before we, too, are jolted into realizing that — just as the sustained growth of those 50 years from 1870 to 1920 was not eternal — what we know as “normal” is not inevitable either.